Mili Pictures Worldwide

 Mili Pictures Worldwide (米粒影业) is a feature film animation company based in Shanghai, China.
 The company's first film, Dragon Nest: Warriors' Dawn, based on the online game Dragon Nest, was released in China in July 2014.
 The company opened an office in Los Angeles, California in spring 2014, headed by producer Bill Borden (producer of High School Musical and other films).
-The company's next feature project, Ping Pong Rabbit, is currently in pre-production in Los Angeles.
-Ping Pong Rabbit is being directed by Mike Johnson, who was nominated for the 2005 Academy Award for Best Animated Feature as co-director (with Tim Burton) of Corpse Bride.
+The company's most recent feature project, Ping Pong Rabbit, filmed in Los Angeles.
+Ping Pong Rabbit was directed by Mike Johnson, who was nominated for the 2005 Academy Award for Best Animated Feature as co-director (with Tim Burton) of Corpse Bride.